What is the NHS Key Worker Mortgage Scheme?

 How Can A Mortgage Broker Help NHS Staff Find a Mortgage?

 It’s advisable to use an authorised and regulated mortgage broker when you’re looking to buy a new home, especially if you’re a first time buyer.
-They provide personalised advice about the best mortgage deals, as well as having access to a range of specialist products not available on the high street.
+They provide personalised advice about the most suitable mortgage deals, as well as having access to a range of specialist products not available on the high street.
 Benefits of using a broker include; saving time; money, stress and potentially, the disappointment of rejection.

 We have specialist experience in helping NHS staff.
 We know which lenders offer discounts to NHS staff and help you to understand whether you meet the acceptance criteria.